 Truffles can and do grow naturally in many types of soil and in a variety of climactic conditions and global regions from China, Europe, USA and Canada and Australia and New Zealand among others.
 However, this breadth is based on the fact that there are many different types of truffle.

 Even where it would be economically viable, cultivation has proven not to be so successful.
-In fact, the Alba White Truffle (Tuber Magnatum), easily the World’s most valued truffle, with a world record price being paid for one weighing 1.5kg was £165,000 in 2007 has not been successfully cultivated.
+In fact, the Alba White Truffle (Tuber Magnatum), easily the World’s most valued truffle, has not been successfully cultivated.

-In terms of value and volumes, the market for cultivated truffles is dominated by Tuber Melanosporum – The Perigord Black Truffle.
-However, as explained in About Us maximising crop levels and quantities can be very location specific.
+In terms of value and volumes, the market for cultivated truffles is dominated by Tuber Melanosporum – The Perigord Black Truffle – The truffle in which we specialise.

 Forestry for Fine Food